 An octopus is one of the most rewarding marine creatures you can keep in a home aquarium.
-We are fascinated by their behavior, ability to learn, and their stunning shape and color changing abilities.
+We are fascinated by their behavior, ability to learn, and their stunning shape and color-changing abilities.
 Notably, the unique personality each octopus has.
-If time and effort isn't an issue for you, on top of the relatively expensive diet, than an octopus might be right for you.
+So if time and effort aren’t an issue for you, on top of the relatively expensive diet, then an octopus might be right for you.

 Some of the downsides of octopus-keeping include the short lifespan.
 In fact, most octopuses live for less than a year.
-Additionally, the cost of food can be quite high (mostly crabs and shrimp) and they have a tendency to hide or stay camouflage.
-Not to mention the very limited list of possible tank-mates.
-You most likely won't be able to keep your favorite coral or fish in the same octopus aquariums.
+Additionally, the cost of food can be quite high (primarily crabs and shrimp), and they tend to hide or stay camouflaged.
+Not to mention the very limited list of possible tank-mates, which means you most likely won’t be able to keep your favorite coral or fish in the same octopus aquariums.

-Despite some negatives, octopus aquariums and octopus-keeping can be quite easy in that they don't require much light, only need simple wet-dry filtration and don't demand the same precise conditions that reef invertebrates need.
+Despite some negatives, octopus aquariums and octopus-keeping can be pretty simple.
+They don’t require much light, only need simple wet-dry filtration, and don’t demand the same precise conditions as reef invertebrates need.

 The biggest challenge most octopus-keepers face is providing adequate food.
-Given that crabs and shrimp aren't cheap.
+Given that crabs and shrimp aren’t cheap.
 Octopuses need live food for nutrition and enrichment, although most octopuses do accept some frozen food.
-You can often get away with frozen shrimp as long as it's supplemented with live crab.
-For this reason, octopus keepers that live long the coast have a great advantage as they can find food along the shore or buy from bait shops/ seafood stores.
+You can often get away with frozen shrimp as long as it’s supplemented with live crab.
+For this reason, octopus keepers that live along the coast have a significant advantage, as they can find food along the shore or buy from bait shops/seafood stores.

 Octopus Aquariums Requirements

-Adequate size is an obvious necessity for octopus aquariums but there is far more than that to consider when preparing to care for your own octopus.
-That being said, you're going to need lots of live rock (1:1 ratio for pound of rock to gallon of water), one-inch sand bed, wet-dry filter and sump, simple fluorescent light, protein skimmer and powerhead.
+Adequate size is an obvious necessity for octopus aquariums, but there is far more to consider when preparing to care for your octopus.
+That being said, you’re going to need lots of live rock (1:1 ratio for pounds of rock to gallons of water), a one-inch sand bed, wet-dry filter and sump, simple fluorescent light, protein skimmer, and powerhead.

-Copper is deadly to octopuses so be sure that the aquariums you are planning to use has never been treated with copper.
-Also, the tank must be very cycled.
-This will take around 3 months if you are just starting.
-Water quality is incredibly important.
+Copper is deadly to octopuses, so be sure that the aquariums you plan to use have never been treated with copper.
+Also, the tank must be very cycled, which will take around three months if you are just starting.
+Finally, water quality is crucial.
 Start with RO/DI water which is available at your local LFS.
 Custom build your own Octopus aquariums in minutes!